- About SRM

 MSIT-ESE Admission Requirements

-Admission to the Masters Program in Embedded Software Engineering is highly-competitive.
-The ability to perform graduate-level work, solid undergraduate background in computer science, electronics or related disciplines, software development maturity, and industry experience are several factors considered for admission.
+Admission to the Master’s Programs in Professional Software Engineering is highly-competitive.
+Factors that are considered when evaluating candidates for admission are one’s ability to perform graduate-level work, an undergraduate background in computer science, electronics or related disciplines, software development maturity, and relevant industry experience.